aimzatron/traffic_spy/README.md

 ## Usage

 ### To run TrafficSpy as a web app:
-1. In your terminal, create a database createdb traffic_spy
+1. In your terminal, create a database: `createdb traffic_spy`
 2. `rake db:setup`
 3. `rake db:migrate`
 4. `shotgun`